awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-ui-template-reference.md

 These repositories include templates designed for audio, image, text, video, and other types of data labeling and annotation tasks\.

 For more information about how to implement custom templates in Amazon SageMaker Ground Truth, see [Creating Custom Labeling Workflows](sms-custom-templates.md)\.
-To learn more about custom templates in Amazon Augmented AI, see [Create Custom Worker Task Template](a2i-custom-templates.md)\.
+To learn more about custom templates in Amazon Augmented AI, see [Create Custom Worker Templates](a2i-custom-templates.md)\.

-## SageMaker Crowd HTML Elements<a name="general-topiclist"></a>
+## Amazon SageMaker Crowd HTML Elements<a name="general-topiclist"></a>

 Following is a list of Crowd HTML Elements that make building a custom template easier and provide a familiar UI for workers\.
 These elements are supported in Ground Truth, Augmented AI, and Mechanical Turk\.